-The seven-story Williams Village East residence hall will house 700 students in 20 communities of 35 beds each.
+The seven-story Williams Village East residence hall houses 700 students in 20 communities of 35 beds each.
 Each community includes a study room and open lounge.
 The floor plan is articulated with two main vertical communication cores serving two and three communities.

 In order to break up the building’s large scale, the floors drop down from seven stories to four stories creating a cascade effect.

 The open first floor includes most of the community spaces, multipurpose rooms, open student kitchen, and open lounge/great room.

 The reception desk is located in the “center of gravity” of the first floor, with a clear view of the three main entrances to the building: North, South, and East.